awangkusyazwan/awangkusyazwan/README.md

 > [!IMPORTANT]
-> Progressive change will take place as and when Syazwan reads about shell scripting and how he will conquer the world with a few steps in VIMland.
+> Progressive change are taking place as and when Syazwan reads about shell scripting and how he will conquer the world with a few steps in VIMland.

 Introduction to Syazwan
 ---